aws-samples/istio-on-eks/modules/04-securing-ingress-egress/README.md

 ```
 ### Controlling ingress traffic with mTLS authorization

-### Using aplication load balancer to offload mTLS validation to the load balancer
+### Using application load balancer to offload mTLS validation to the load balancer

 configure mtls  with alb in proxy mode